 Applicants seeking to register the birth of an American Child, and obtain a passport for that child, are required to make an appointment with the Consular Section.

 For emergency ACS services, please call 66 88 128 or send an email to ACSTallinn@state.gov

 This page provides information only for U.S. citizens who wish to obtain a citizenship document and first-time passport for a child born in Estonia.
 (If you wish to obtain a first-time passport for a child born in the United States, or for a child born in another country other than Estonia, please contact the Consular Section for more information).

 Before a first-time passport can be issued to a child born in Estonia to an American parent, the Consul must determine whether the child is a U.S. citizen from birth.
 If so, the child can be issued a Consular Report of Birth Abroad (Form FS-240), which is a certificate stating that the child is a U.S. citizen from birth, even though he/she was born outside of the United States.
-The fee for a Consular Report of Birth Abroad is $100, payable at the time you visit the Consular Section, which can be paid in cash U.S. dollars, the cash equivalent in Euro, or with certain credit cards.
+The fee for a Consular Report of Birth Abroad is $100, payable at the time you visit the Consular Section, which can be paid by card only.
 If the parents also wish to obtain a first-time passport as well, the cost of the child’s passport is an additional $115.

 To apply for a Consular Report of Birth Abroad, both parents should come in person with the child.
 (See below if one parent must be absent.)

 Please present the following items: